testdouble/static-rails/README.md

 gem "static-rails"
 ```

-Then run this generator to create a configuration file in
+Then run this generator to create a configuration file
 `config/initializers/static.rb`:

 ```